Skip To Content

 • When scanning, especially if your source images are single frames, note the flight direction by comparing sequential images.
 Ensure the +X direction of the scanned image files is toward the direction of flight.

-• A recommended scan resolution is approximately 15–20 microns per pixel (1700 to 1300dpi).
-This should yield adequate resolution without creating excessively large files.
+• A recommended scan resolution is approximately 15–20 microns per pixel (1700 to 1300 dpi).
+This yields adequate resolution without creating excessively large files.

 • Make note of the pixel size (microns) in your scanned files for later input into ArcGIS.